top of page

 The Churchyard

 The churchyard (with its rare American example of the classic English lych-gate) is a wonderfully tranquil place to walk and reflect in every season of the year.
 It “houses” many members of St. Columba’s who cared for and supported the chapel’s ministry over the centuries, including some with significant roles in U.S. history.
 A guided audio tour of the notables gravesites is available below.
 There is a committee in charge of the churchyard and its use.
-For details, please contact our Churchyard Committee at churchyard@stcolumbaschapel.org
+For details, please contact our Churchyard Committee at churchyard@stcolumbaschapel.org.
+(To listen to the audio tour please click the triangle below).

 St. Columba'sChurchyard Tour